 - the donee must accept the gift.

-A gift does not include the performance of services nor the lending of property for a finite period of time.
+A gift does not include the performance of services nor the lending of property for a finite duration.

-Generally, the IRS includes any transference of property between family members as a gift, unless the donor can prove that it was a bona fide arms-length transaction.
-Was the transaction conducted as if it were done with a stranger and was the consideration for the property adequate.
+The IRS includes any transference of property between family members as a gift, unless the donor can prove that it was a bona fide arms-length transaction.
+Was the transaction conducted as if it were done with a stranger and was the consideration for the property adequate?
 For instance, when the IRS looks at a loan to a family member, it considers the following as indicating a bona fide transaction:

 - the borrower signed a promissory note;

-- a market interest was charged on the loan;
+- a market interest rate was charged on the loan;

 - the loan had a fixed term;